untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 This only needs to be run once, when you start using the qemu
 framework:

-  ut-qemu-mkimage-uvm -f ~/images/stretch-uvm.qcow2 -a amd64 -r stretch
+  ut-qemu-mkimage -u -f ~/images/stretch-uvm.qcow2 -a amd64 -r stretch

 You can later create additional images of course, for instance to test a new release.